Coherence as a resource for phase estimation: Main Results

+\begin{thm} The functionals $\mathcal{A}^{(M)}$ are convex coherence monotones, i.e., $\mathcal{A}^{(M)}(\mathcal{N}(\rho))\leq \mathcal{A}^{(M)}(\rho)$ for all $\mathcal{N} \in \MIO$ and all states $\rho$.
+For any cost matrix $Y^{(M)}$ with $Y^{(M)}\neq \Delta Y^{(M)}$, the monotones are faithful, i.e., $\mathcal{A}^{(M)}(\rho)\geq 0$ with equality iff $\rho \in \I$. \end{thm} This, together with Eq.~\eqref{eq:CostAdvantage}, shows that the optimal performance of phase estimation is intrinsically linked to the available coherence.
 Unless the cost function is constant and thus trivial, there always exists a sufficiently large $M$ such that the corresponding cost matrix $Y^{(M)}$ is not diagonal.
 This implies that every amount of coherence is useful for phase estimation problems described by a non-trivial cost function, and the operational advantage it provides is directly quantified by the task-tailored coherence measures in Eq.~\eqref{eq:Advantage}.
-Therefore, coherence is a vital resource for phase estimation protocols and, thus, for algorithms that use it as a subroutine.
+Therefore, coherence is a crucial resource for phase estimation protocols and, thus, for algorithms that use it as a subroutine.

 Linking operational advantages directly to employed resources in real applications is a primary motivation for resource theories in general and coherence theory in particular.
 This has been studied in recent years for various forms of discrimination, exclusion, and detection games~\cite{Napoli2016,Piani2016,Takagi2019,Takagi2019b,Skrzypczyk2019a,Skrzypczyk2019b,Uola2019,Mori2020,Ducuara2020a,Ducuara2020b,Uola2020,Masini2021,Wagner2024}.
 For example, trying to discriminate between unitaries applying different phases from a discrete set is such a discrimination game, in which coherence emerges as a crucial resource \cite{Napoli2016,Piani2016}.
 Our work generalizes this to the continuous setting.
 Moreover, in various applications in computation, see, e.g., Refs.~\cite{Hillery2016,Matera2016,Biswas2017,Ahnefeld2022,Naseri2022,Zhou2024}, the pivotal role of coherence has been studied.
-Showing that the available coherence directly determines the success of phase estimation underscores its role in quantum computation.
+Showing that the available coherence directly quantifies the advantage in optimal phase estimation underscores its fundamental role in quantum computation, making the intuition that coherence is a necessary resource quantitative.

 Naturally, the measures in Eq.~\eqref{eq:Advantage} are highly tailored to a specific cost function, respectively, the task at hand, and it would be interesting to separate the advantage attributed to coherence into a problem-specific and a coherence-dependent part.
 If dim$(\rho)=2$ and $M=2$, this is indeed possible and $\mathcal{A}^{(2)}(\rho)= \left(C_0-\lambda_{\min}\left(Y^{(2)}\right)\right) C_R(\rho)$, where $C_R(\rho)$ is the (generalized) robustness of coherence~\cite{Piani2016, Napoli2016}.
 For the general case, we provide the following upper bound on $\mathcal{A}^{(M)}$, which holds for any cost function.